jhpyle/docassemble/about.md

 important so as to have fine-grained control over document formatting, then the [A2J]/[HotDocs] platform may be preferable.

-Many of **docassemble**'s features are not available yet in the [A2J]/[HotDocs] platform, such as electronic signatures, document uploads, text-to-speech, ability to generate documents in the middle of interviews as opposed to the end, and multi-user interviews.
+However, many of **docassemble**'s features are not available yet in the [A2J]/[HotDocs] platform, such as electronic signatures, document uploads, text-to-speech, ability to generate documents in the middle of interviews as opposed to only at the end, and multi-user interviews.

 In addition, **docassemble** does many things that [A2J] and [HotDocs] can do, but does them better.
 For example, **docassemble** has superior features for incorporating "libraries" of questions (which might reference other "libraries," which in turn reference other "libraries," etc.).
-[HotDocs] allows one component file to be imported, but does not allow such files to be chained.
 Since all the authoring is done within a [YAML] file, content can easily be reused through incorporation by reference (using the [include] function) or copy-and-paste.
-By contrast, all of the content of an [A2J] or [HotDocs] interview is effectively locked inside the graphical user interface.
+By contrast, [HotDocs] allows one component file to be imported, but does not allow such inclusions to be nested.
+All of the content of an [A2J] or [HotDocs] interview is effectively locked inside the graphical user interface.

 For some people, **docassemble** may have a steeper learning curve than [A2J] and [HotDocs].
 [A2J] is optimized for legal professionals